‘There’s no news like Florida news’

 Let’s talk about good old-fashioned lightning.
 The kind that jumps right out of the sky when you’re not looking.

 And did you know?
 Lightning can also jump from the ground to the sky?
-It can and it’s the it’s the most dangerous kind of lightning.
-In short, the stuff is highly unpredictable, especially when it comes a hot spot right near you.
+It can, and it’s the it’s the most dangerous kind of lightning.
+In short, the stuff is highly unpredictable, especially when it comes to a hot spot right near you.

 This phenomenon is often taken for granted.
-As in: “Hell of a storm!” said one.
-“My TV got toasted!” added another.
+As in: “Hell of a storm!” said many.
+“My TV got toasted!” added others.
 And, “It was like I was struck by lightning!”
-Former teenybopper Lou Christie sang about lightning hitting him along time ago.
-In this case, it had to with young sex and active hormones.
+Former teenybopper Lou Christie sang about lightning hitting him along time ago in top 40 tune involving young people and over-active hormones.

 Chances are very high you’ve been caught in a bad thunderstorm here or there.
-If you live in Florida, it’s pretty much 100% guaranteed, per year.
-Yessir.
+If you live in Florida, it’s pretty much 100% guaranteed, every year.

 It’s been said many times that Florida is the lightning capitol of the world.
 That’s not quite true.
 While Florida gets the nod as the lightning capitol of The United States, Venezuela is the worldwide leader.